rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 -   Use a minimum password length of 12 to 14 characters, if permitted.
 -   Include lowercase and uppercase alphabetic characters, numbers, and symbols, if permitted.
--   Generate passwords randomly where feasible.
+-   Generate passwords randomly, where feasible.
--   Avoid using the same password for multiple users, accounts or software systems.
+-   Avoid using the same password for multiple users, accounts, or software systems.
 -   Avoid character repetition, keyboard patterns, dictionary words, letter or number sequences, user names, relative or pet names, romantic links (current or past), or personal information (for example, ID numbers, ancestors'